Azure/azure-cli/doc/how_to_introduce_breaking_changes.md

 ### Pre-announce Breaking Changes

-All breaking changes **must** be pre-announced several sprints ahead Release.
+All breaking changes **must** be pre-announced two sprints ahead Release.
 There are two approaches to inform both interactive users and automatic users about the breaking changes.

 1. (**Mandatory**) Breaking Changes must be pre-announced through Warning Log while executing.
 2. (*Automatic*) Breaking Changes would be collected automatically and listed in [Upcoming Breaking Change](https://learn.microsoft.com/en-us/cli/azure/upcoming-breaking-changes).